-Python Flask Tutorial For Beginners- A Step-By-Step Guide 2023
+Python Flask Tutorial For Beginners- A Step-By-Step Guide 2022

-Flask is a small framework by most standards—small enough to be called a “microframework,” and small enough that once you become familiar with it, you will likely be able to read and understand all of its source code.
+Flask is a small framework by most standards—small enough to be called a “microframework” and small enough that once you become familiar with it, you will likely be able to read and understand all of its source code.
 But being small does not mean that it does less than other frameworks.
 Python Flask was designed as an extensible framework from the ground up; it provides a solid core with the basic services, while extensions provide the rest.
 Because you can pick and choose the extension packages that you want, you end up with a lean stack that has no bloat and does exactly what you need.

 Python Flask is a module of Python that allows us to build web-based applications, APIs, etc. Flask has three main dependencies.
 The routing, debugging, and Web Server Gateway Interface (WSGI) subsystems come from Werkzeug; Jinja2 provides the template support, and the command-line integration comes from Click.
 These dependencies are all authored by Armin Ronacher, the author of Flask.